ebrahimabdallah/ecommerce/README.md

 ## Features
 - Browse and view electronic products
 - Add products to the cart
-- Provide phone number, location, and zip code for order confirmation
+- Provide phone number, location, and Postal code for order confirmation
 - Admin control panel for managing products and orders

 ## User Features